 Ground Vibration Test

 Ground vibration test (GVT) systems, formerly located in the Dryden Flight Loads Laboratory (FLL), are now in the RAIF.
-As research aircraft are prepared for certain flight programs, it is necessary to measure and test their strength to withstand vibrations.
+As research aircraft are prepared for certain flight projects, it is necessary to measure and test their strength to withstand vibrations.
 This ensures structural integrity and safety through all phases of flight research.

 The RAIF is staffed by an experienced research team of technicians and engineers with backgrounds in all phases of flight simulation, flight control verification and validation, control theory, aircraft structures, electromechanical hardware design and fabrication, and remotely augmented aircraft operations.